NSAPH/handbook/handbook/superset.md

 ```

 (access)=
-## Access Superset with Jupyter Lab
+### Jupyter Lab
-Accessing Superset via Jupyter Lab will allow you to query the databases and create data query pipelines with Python.
-The environment is configured to be accessible to all NSAPH users.
+Jupyter Lab will allow you to query the databases and create data query pipelines with Python.

 ```{note}
 If you would like to customize your own environment, follow this [section](customize).
 Not sure if you need to?
 Do NOT customize it.
 ```

-Step 1: Login to the NSAPH host
+Step 1: Login to the `nsaph` host
 ```
 ssh -L8088:localhost:8088 username@nsaph.rc.fas.harvard.edu
 ```